 Hydration Reservoir Care

-NOTE: The ExtremeMist PCS Reservoir is made of TPU drink safe materials.
+NOTE: The reservoir is made of TPU drink safe materials.
 However, periodic cleaning is still required.

 DO NOT use boiling water, as this may damage the reservoir.

-Freezing water in the reservoir will not affect the material.
-Keep air in the reservoir to a minimum, as too much expansion during freezing can damage the reservoir.
+Freezing the reservoir will not affect the material.
+Be sure to keep air in the reservoir to a minimum, as too much expansion during freezing can damage the reservoir.

-Cleaning tablets are available at your local sporting goods store, or online.
-These are easy to use: Just drop one cleaning tablet into the reservoir, and follow the manufacturer’s directions.
+Cleaning tablets are available at your local sporting goods store, or online at various sites.
+These are easy to use.
+Drop one in cleaning tablet into the and follow the manufacturer’s directions.

 To make your own cleaning solution, you can use: